snphan/lit-review/README.md

 A function application to store summaries as you do a Literature Review.
 You can make custom tags that you can filter by.
 Supports PDF attachments and filtering by fields.

+Contains a Rich-Text Editor powered by Draft.js with shortcut keys.

 # Quickstart

 1. Install docker https://docs.docker.com/get-docker/